 Getting the Sleep You Need

-One of the most important parts of taming your body pains with fibromyalgia is getting the sleep you need.
-Not just more sleep, but more quality sleep.
+One of the most important parts of taming your body pains with fibromyalgia is getting the sleep you need—not just more sleep, but more quality sleep.
 It’s also important to understand the sleep-wake cycle associated with fibromyalgia.
 This article has great tips for getting the sleep you need.

 Accepting Help From Others